 A neon number in Java is a special kind of number where the square sum of its digits equals the number itself.
 It stands out from other numbers because of its special quality.

-Examples of neon numbers in Java:
+Examples of neon number in Java:

 1. Example: 9